QubesOS/qubes-doc/installing/UpgradeToR2b1.md

     This should install `qubes-release-1-6` in your Dom0.

-3. Install R2 upgrade package:
+3. Install R2 packages:

     ~~~
-    sudo qubes-dom0-update --releasever=1 qubes-dist-upgrade
+    sudo qubes-dom0-update --releasever=2
     ~~~

-4. Start upgrade process:

-    ~~~
-    sudo qubes-dist-upgrade
-    ~~~

-5. Follow instructions on screen, first stage of upgrade should end up with reboot request.
-6. Reboot your system, ensure that you choose "Qubes Upgrade" boot option.
-7. When system starts up, login and start start

-    ~~~
-    sudo qubes-dist-upgrade
-    ~~~

-    again.
-This will start second stage of upgrade, here most packages will be upgraded, so this will take a while.

-8. You will be prompted to install new bootloader.
-If you haven't changed anything in this matter from initial installation, just accept the default.
-9. Reboot your system.
-System shutdown may hung because some running system components no longer match that installed on disk; just wait a few minutes and hard reset the system in such case.
-10. This is end of upgrade process, you should now have Qubes R2 system.
+4. Reboot your system.
 Please note that if you use Anti Evil Maid, then it won't be able to unseal the passphrase this time, because the Xen, kernel, and initramfs binaries have changed.
 Once the system boots up again, you could reseal your Anti Evil Maid's passphrase to the new configuration.
 Please consult Anti Evil Maid documentation for explanation on how to do that.